Beaver Wars: Resumption of war with France

 In 1681, René-Robert Cavelier, Sieur de La Salle, negotiated a treaty with the Miami and Illinois tribes.
 France lifted the ban on the sale of firearms to the Indians, and colonists quickly armed the Algonquin tribes, evening the odds between the Iroquois and their enemies.

 With the renewal of hostilities, the militia of New France was strengthened after 1683 by a small force of regular French navy troops in the Compagnies Franches de la Marine, who constituted the longest serving unit of French regular troops in New France.
 In June 1687, Governor Denonville and Pierre de Troyes set out with a well organized force to Fort Frontenac.
 Denonville captured 58 male prisoners and 36 of these were later shipped to Marseille, France to be galley slaves.
 (13 men survived and eventually returned to Canada.)
 He then travelled down the shore of Lake Ontario and built Fort Denonville at the site where the Niagara River meets Lake Ontario.
 This site was previously used by La Salle for Fort Conti from 1678 to 1679, and was later used for Fort Niagara which still exists.
 The Iroquois retaliated by destroying farmsteads and slaughtering entire families.
 They burned Lachine to the ground on August 4, 1689.
 Frontenac replaced Denonville as governor for the next nine years (1689–1698).

 During King William's War (1688–1697), the French formed raiding parties with Indian allies to attack English settlements, (as the English had allied themselves with the Iroquois against the French) perpetrating the Schenectady massacre in the colony of New York, the Raid on Salmon Falls in New Hampshire, and the Battle of Fort Loyal in Portland, Maine.
 The French and their allies killed settlers in the raids and kidnapped some and took them back to Canada.
 Settlers in New England raised money to redeem the captives, but some were adopted into the tribes.
 The French government generally did not intervene when the Indians kept the captives.
-Throughout the 1690s, the French and their allies also continued to raid deep into Iroquois territory, destroying Mohawk villages in 1692 and raiding Seneca, Oneida, and Onondaga villages.
+Throughout the 1690s, the French and their allies also continued to raid deep into Haudenosaunee territory, destroying Mohawk villages in 1692 and raiding Seneca, Oneida, and Onondaga villages.
 The English and Iroquois banded together for operations aimed against the French, but these were largely ineffective.
 The most successful incursion resulted in the 1691 Battle of La Prairie.
 The French offensive was not halted by the 1697 Treaty of Ryswick that brought peace between France and England, ending English participation in that conflict.

+In the autumn of 1699, a party of "Dowaganhaes" (likely Ojibwe) killed Senecas close by one of the Seneca towns.
+The penetration so far into Haudenosaunee territory suggested a decisive turn in the military situation.
+Haudenosaunee hunters were unable to seek beaver north of Lake Ontario for "fear that the French again will incite their Indians to fall upon" them.